naobservatory/mgs-workflow/README.md

 ### Index workflow

-The index workflow is run by setting `mode = "index` in the relevant config file, and is intended to be run once (per reasonable length of time) to generate static index and reference files which can then be used by many instantiations of the run workflow.
+The index workflow is run by setting `mode = "index"` in the relevant config file, and is intended to be run once (per reasonable length of time) to generate static index and reference files which can then be used by many instantiations of the run workflow.
 Many of these index/reference files are derived from publicly available reference genomes or other resources, and should thus be updated and re-run periodically as new versions of these become available; however, to keep results comparable across datasets analyzed with the run workflow, this should be done relatively rarely.

 Key inputs to the index workflow include:
 - A URL linking to a suitable Kraken2 database for taxonomic profiling (typically the [latest release](https://benlangmead.github.io/aws-indexes/k2) of the `k2_standard` database).
-- URLS for up-to-date releases of reference genomes for various common contaminant species that can confound the identification of HV reads (currently [human](https://www.ncbi.nlm.nih.gov/datasets/genome/?taxon=9606), [cow](https://www.ncbi.nlm.nih.gov/datasets/genome/?taxon=9913), [pig](https://www.ncbi.nlm.nih.gov/datasets/genome/?taxon=9823), [carp](https://www.ncbi.nlm.nih.gov/datasets/genome/?taxon=7962), [mouse](https://www.ncbi.nlm.nih.gov/datasets/genome/?taxon=10090)[^carp], [*E. coli*](https://www.ncbi.nlm.nih.gov/datasets/genome/?taxon=562)).
+- URLS for up-to-date releases of reference genomes for various common contaminant species that can confound the identification of HV reads (currently [human](https://www.ncbi.nlm.nih.gov/datasets/genome/?taxon=9606), [cow](https://www.ncbi.nlm.nih.gov/datasets/genome/?taxon=9913), [pig](https://www.ncbi.nlm.nih.gov/datasets/genome/?taxon=9823), [carp](https://www.ncbi.nlm.nih.gov/datasets/genome/?taxon=7962)[^carp], [mouse](https://www.ncbi.nlm.nih.gov/datasets/genome/?taxon=10090), [*E. coli*](https://www.ncbi.nlm.nih.gov/datasets/genome/?taxon=562)).
 - URLs to sequence databases for small and large ribosomal subunits from [SILVA](https://www.arb-silva.de/download/arb-files/).
 - Up-to-date links to [VirusHostDB](https://www.genome.jp/virushostdb) and [NCBI Taxonomy](https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/taxdump_archive/).